 Q5: I am not a Ron Wyatt fan, however, his theory makes sense.
-The folks I have read that refute his "evidence" always offer nothing but negative criticisms.
-They do not offer any evidence of the "traditional" route.
-This "traditional" route has never explained why Israel crossed over the Jordan to get into Canaan, nor why they had to cross into the territory of Moab....
+The folks I have read that refute his evidence always offer nothing but negative criticisms.
+They do not offer any evidence of the traditional route.
+This traditional route has never explained why Israel crossed over the Jordan to get into Canaan, nor why they had to cross into the territory of Moab....

 Entry into Canaan near Jericho was also a wise move from a military point of view, since this was the least defended border of Canaan.
 Once Jericho was defeated, there was nothing to stop the Israelites from entering the land.

-Q6: I also have to ask the question, "What did Mr. Wyatt wish to gain?"
+Q6: I also have to ask the question, What did Mr. Wyatt wish to gain?
 Did he gain fame?
 No!
 Did he get rich?
 No!
 Did he attack those who criticized him?
 In all his accounts that I have read, he never attacks those who criticize him.
-Some of his opponents do attack his character, as you have also. "...none of which have ever been confirmed by competent archeological authority."
-"This cannot help but lead to serious doubts as to the credibility of his claims."
+Some of his opponents do attack his character, as you have also: ...none of which have ever been confirmed by any competent archeological authority....
+This cannot help but lead to serious doubts about the credibility of his claims.